cdreier/FindViewsByAnnotation/README.md

 FindViewsByAnnotation
 =====================

-I know the [roboguice](https://github.com/roboguice/roboguice/) injection framework.
+This is my first try with custom annotations, very simple to understand and does one helpful thing effectively: reducing the boilerplate initialization code in the onCreate method.

-This is my first try with custom annotations, very simple to understand and does one helpful thing effectively.
+I know the [roboguice](https://github.com/roboguice/roboguice/) injection framework, which has a lot more features.

 Example
 ===

 ```java
 public class MainActivity extends Activity {